Help & Frequently Asked Questions

 +

-TrainsTracking is a global train tracking and schedule platform covering 150+ countries.
-We provide live GPS positions for Tier 1 countries and verified timetable data for all others.
+TrainsTracking is a free global train tracking and schedule platform covering 150+ countries.
+We provide live GPS positions for countries with open data APIs, and verified timetable data for all others — all in one unified place without sign-up.

 How accurate is the live train data?